nedich/PngComponents2/README.md

 # PngComponents2

-Provides VCL button components TPngSpeedButton2 and TPngBitBtn2 as an extension to the original PngComponents.
+PngComponents2 provides VCL button components TPngSpeedButton2 and TPngBitBtn2 as an extension to the original PngComponents.
 (This means this package requires the [PngComponents](http://cc.embarcadero.com/item/26127) suite; ...actually the only reason to require it is because it needs TPngImageList)

 Has more properties such as